 2. It's Hyperhidrosis

 Caused by overactive sweat glands, hyperhidrosis is a condition marked by excessive sweating not brought on by heat, exercise or another underlying medical condition.
-It often affects the palms, but can also strike on the soles of the feet or the face, according to the Mayo Clinic.
+It often affects the palms but can also strike on the soles of the feet, the face or other parts of the body according to the Mayo Clinic.

 The sweating usually happens on both sides of the body and can be made worse by stress or anxiety, the Mayo Clinic notes.
 People with hyperhidrosis may also develop secondary rashes from the buildup of sweat and yeast on the skin.
 "It can cause itching, redness and maceration or breakdown of the skin," Dr. McMahan says.